DRuggeri/OSSClass/2019-Spring-WashU.md

 ### Team project
 This is the bulk of the grade you will earn as well as the primary focus of the class.
 Each student will participate in a team responsible for delivering a software product to a client.
-By the end of the semester, a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) must be delivered.
+By the middle of the semester, a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) should be completed.
+By the end of the semester, the final project with client feedback incorporated is expected.
 * Students will share ideas of projects in the second week
   * The client may be any real-world use case.
 Non-for-profits, corporate projects, campus projects, etc are all encouraged
   * You may not be your own client